PagerDuty/incident-response-docs/docs/oncall/whos_oncall.md

 Engineers are typically the primary responders and [subject matter experts](../before/different_roles) during incident response.

 Which engineering teams are involved in which responses varies with a company’s operational model.
 In some, a designated “Operations” or “Site Reliability Engineering” team may have initial responsibility for triage and assessment of new issues.
-At PagerDuty, the on-call engineer for an affected service has initial triage and assessment responsibility.
+At GetYourGuide, the on-call engineer for an affected service has initial triage and assessment responsibility.

 ## Customer Support / Customer Success